 - a) Describe the training that your organization provides to: - Individuals who assess qualifications Applicants are assessed by a third party. - ii.
-Individuals who make registration decisions iii.
-Individuals who make internal review or appeal decisions
+Individuals who make registration decisions

-The Registration Committee is trained in the requirements of the Regulated Health Professions Act, the Health Professions Procedural Code, the Massage Therapy Act and the Registration Regulations.
+The Registration Committee is trained in the requirements of the Regulated Health Professions Act, the Health Professions Procedural Code, the Massage Therapy Act and the Registration Regulations and the Fair Access to Regulated Professions Act.

 The committee members receive training in the competencies required to participate in a review and make fair and impartial decisions.
-Some members of the committee attended the Cultural Diversity Workshop and training provided by Richard Steinecke.
+Some members of the committee attended the Cultural Diversity Workshop and in 2009, all attended decision-making training provided by Richard Steinecke.
+Members of Council annually receive training on diversity, discrimination and harassment prevention and governing legislation for the profession in Ontario.